 Make an individual appointment with a Wellness Educator/Counselor at Health & Wellness by calling (603) 862-3823 or online.
 This service is available to UNH students who have paid the health fee.

 Gaining self-awareness and empowerment is essential to feeling comfortable speaking up for yourself.
 Health & Wellness currently offers a women's empowerment group for UNH students – Being Fierce and Fabulous.

 - Sexual Harassment and Rape Prevention Program (SHARPP)

 SHARPP is dedicated to providing supportive services to survivors of sexual assault, relationship abuse and stalking and their allies, as well as providing education and outreach to the greater University community.

-The Counseling Center is the primary mental health facility on campus.
+Psychological and Counseling Services (PACS) is the primary mental health facility on campus.
 They offer counseling and therapy for students who have paid the health fee.